 Pavin: ‘Is ASEAN centrality still key to managing regional order?’

-As for the ASEAN Community Vision 2025, the four new strategic plans which we expect to complete and to be ready for adoption by our leaders during the Malaysian chairmanship.
+As for the ASEAN Community Vision 2045, the four new strategic plans which we expected to complete and to be ready for adoption by the ASEAN Leaders during the Malaysia’s chairmanship.
 This is a vision which carries a powerful message that ASEAN is having its own pathway, roadmap and way forward.
-And it will continue to build its own community for the people of ASEAN.
-So, it is not something that we are chasing after someone else.
-But it is a very clear vision and important for us in projecting a very positive, forward looking strategic vision.
-As for the Vision 2045, this is the first time in our history that we drew up a 20-year vision.
+And it will continue to build its own community for the peoples of ASEAN.
+It is a very clear vision and important for us in projecting a very positive, forward-looking strategic vision.
+As for the ACV 2045, this is the first time in our history that we are drawing up a 20-year vision.
 Initially, people said that maybe it was too long.
-But I think at the end of the day we agreed that this was the way forward for us.
-And at the same time, it means us being very transparent, very open and inclusive, meaning that this is what we do and what we can be to our partners and friends.
+But I think at the end of the day, we agreed that this was the way forward for us.
+And at the same time, it means that we are being very transparent, very open and inclusive; this is what we do and what we can cooperate with our partners and friends.
 Come and work with us.
 We wish to invite them to work with us.
 We are looking into the future in terms of how we want to engage with all the great/major powers in this region and around the world.

 The other issue that is very important is the TAC, signed in 1976.
-We have been together for 48 years in working with our external parties.
-Beyond ASEAN, we have countries that are now subscribing to the norms and values of us.
-Those countries ratified with us.
-If you look at all the countries acceded to TAC now, they cover all the continents and regions of the world.
+We have been working together for 48 years with our external parties.
+Beyond ASEAN, we have countries that are now subscribing to the norms and values enshrined in the TAC.
+If you look at all the countries that have acceded to TAC now, they actually cover all the continents and regions of the world.

 Pavin: ‘How relevant is ASEAN to Southeast Asian citizens in the age of rising global culture?’

-Dr. Kao: Thank you very much.
-It is really a very important issue for ASEAN when it comes to identity.
-In the charter, we talk about building an ASEAN identity—what we call the building of our socio-cultural community.
-We refer quite often to the people of ASEAN.
-This does not only reflect in the charter but also in many other key documents of ASEAN.
-Making the region belong to the people is to make sure that they feel they are part of ASEAN.
+Dr. Kao: ASEAN Identity is an issue that is really important for ASEAN.
+In the ASEAN Charter, we talk about building an ASEAN, with people-centred, people-oriented community.
+We refer quite often to the peoples of ASEAN.
+This is not only reflected in the ASEAN Charter but also in many other key documents of ASEAN.
+Making the region belong to the people means making sure that they feel they are part of ASEAN.
 On the one hand, ASEAN embraces diversity.
 ASEAN respects diversity.
-Yet, we also have to promote the common identity, or the commonality of ASEAN members.
-And that is through what we do as a regional grouping.
-Now we have the ASEAN anthem, being played more often than before, especially before the start of official functions.
-It was composed just right after the launch of the chapter.
-And there was a competition.
-The Thai group won the contest with beautiful lyrics sending out a very powerful and clear message.
-I hope this practice of playing the ASEAN anthem will continue.
-When we received the letter of credence from ambassadors from other countries to ASEAN (106 countries), we also played the ASEAN anthem.
+Yet, we also have to promote our common identity, or the commonality of ASEAN members and what we do together as a regional grouping.

 December 19, 2024.
 At the Center for Southeast Asia Studies, Kyoto University.